Code-Institute-Submissions/Milestone-project-59/README.md

 The photos used in this site were obtained from https://www.forbes.com/sites/marcoannunziata/2019/12/17/2020-the-year-ahead-in-3d-printing/ Acknowledgements
-I received inspiration for this project from X
+I use the template for the cv of rosie